boldbi/bold-bi-docs/docs/working-with-dashboards/dashboard-theme.md

 The dashboard theme option is now available as a `preview feature` in the Bold BI Enterprise edition.
 This feature allows you to apply a different theme for the dashboard.
 Currently, we have provided light and dark themes.

 **NOTE:** You can customize themes for the BoldBI application using CSS variables.
-Refer to [this](/multi-tenancy/site-administration/look-and-feel-settings/theme/custom-theme-viewer/) section to learn more about creating and uploading customized themes in the BoldBI application.
+Refer to the [Custom Theme Viewer](/multi-tenancy/site-administration/look-and-feel-settings/theme/custom-theme-viewer/) section to learn more about creating and uploading customized themes in the BoldBI application.
 In the future, the dashboard theme using the JSON property will be deprecated.
 Instead of the JSON property, you can use theme variables to customize the BoldBI application.
-Refer to [this](/multi-tenancy/site-administration/look-and-feel-settings/theme/custom-theme-viewer/migrate-json-property-to-theme-variable/) section to find the equivalent theme variable for the JSON property.
+Refer to the [Theme Variable](/multi-tenancy/site-administration/look-and-feel-settings/theme/custom-theme-viewer/migrate-json-property-to-theme-variable/) section to find the equivalent theme variable for the JSON property.

 ## How to switch dashboard themes